YingHongTham/wormwiring/README.md

 TODO put Unk class in it's own file..

 TODO mtl, obj names for some cells like VB08 are wrong for n2y

+TODO some cells, like AIZR from JSH, have contin with count = 0
+(select * from contin where type = 'neuron' and count = 0;)
+and this seems to freeze everything, (importerApp.viewer.controls.target becomes NaN and camera.position too)